whaleclub/api/source/includes/positions_turbo/_object.md

 }
 ```

-This section provides a reference for the **Turbo Position** object, which represents a turbo position, typically returned by most turbo position-related endpoints below.
+This section provides a reference for the **Turbo Position** object which is returned by turbo position-related endpoints below.

 Attribute | Description
 ---------- | -------